 Part of a tailored group day at Cottrell can potentially include an early challenge on one of the club’s two indoor simulators.
 A large enough area to fit a good sized society around to take part, enjoy a breakfast roll and compete too with a longest drive competition or something similar.

-Play and Stay at Cottrell Park – This summer the complex added a further attraction for travelling golfers.
+Play and Stay at Cottrell Park – Last summer the complex added a further attraction for travelling golfers.
 Cottrell has recently converted accommodation which was originally the Coach House to the Cottrell House and within the majestic grounds.
 The Coach House comprises of two apartments and now offer a stay and play venue for the first time, sleeping up to a maximum of 10 persons each on a self-

 catering basis with the club’s bars and restaurant in close proximity.